2024 – 2025 Sapphire Girls Book Club

 Monthly Choice: The Women, Kristin Hannah

 This month it’s all about the women.
 The book cover inside jacket sets the stage for the story, “Women can be heroes.”
 Well, of course they can and ARE, but possilby our heroine at 20 years old didn’t fully know or embrace that.
-A novel set in Vietnam, and its aftermath, this novel will be close to the bone.
-I have loved Hannah’s writing,The Nightengale and The Four Winds, so I’m eagerly anticipating this new novel just published.
-Published 2024.
+The novel is set in Vietnam and its aftermath, the story is close to the bone.
+Readers experience the real raw life of a war emergency room nurse – the lives saved and those hands that were held as the brave young soldiers left this world, and everything in-between.
+Horrific injury.
+I have loved Hannah’s writing, The Nightengale and The Four Winds, so her new novel was eagly awaited.
+Just published, 2024.

 Bonus Book: The Women of Chateau Lafayette, Stephanie Dray

-These unsung heroines womened up during the 1780’s and this saga takes us from that time through World War ii, as the women continue to ensure the survival of each other and the castle they inhabit, the castle they keep in the heart of France, Chateau Lafayette.
+These unsung heroines womened up during the 1780’s and this saga takes us from that time through World War II, as the women continue to ensure the survival of each other and the castle they inhabit, the castle they keep in the heart of France, Chateau Lafayette.
 The Epigraph at the beginning of the novel says, “Most castles are defended by men.
 This one, by women.”
 Historical fiction is such a riviting combination for me.
 The characters created to compel, but the history all too real.
 I will learn here.
 Published 2021.

 April